 I go with sour cream for a silky smooth and, well… sour and creamy texture and taste.
 Then I like to choose a sweet and spicy salsa.
 I go with classic mango habanero.
 It’s got an interesting texture and sweetness thanks to the mango yet still hits the classic fresh salsa (or even pico de gallo) marks with the red onion, cilantro, chili, tomato, lime, and plenty of good salt.
 It’s refreshing, tart, sweet, very spicy, and acidic.

 Lastly, a dollop of guacamole is a must.
 Don’t go overboard here.
-Make a classic guac — a couple Haas avocados, plenty of cilantro, red onion, cumin, lime, tomatoes, and a generous pinch of good salt.
-The guac adds that lush aspect to the whole dish which counterpoints the crunch, cheese, protein, sour, tart, acid, umami, and sweet.
+Make classic guacamole — a couple of Haas avocados, plenty of cilantro, red onion, cumin, lime, tomatoes, and a generous pinch of good salt.
+The guacamole adds that lush aspect to the whole dish which counterpoints the crunch, cheese, protein, sour, tart, acid, umami, and sweet.
 It ties the whole plate together like The Dude’s rug.

 Don’t be afraid to dollop these right on top of the nachos with a good sprinkling of fresh cilantro.
-Nachos are supposed to a messy nosh.
-Get those hands dirty!
+Get those hands dirty.
+After all, quarantine won’t last much longer — get messy while it’s still totally socially appropriate!